 Blackboard Learn 9 is the learning management system (LMS) used by New River.
 Every course section is available in Blackboard and instructors use it for posting course information, communicating with each class of students, and some are even using it for quizzes and other features.
 If a class is completely online, then all course communication, assessments, and course content is in Blackboard.
 But many instructors who teach face-to-face classes are also finding that Blackboard is a great resource.
 If you are uncertain how your instructor will use Blackboard, you should ask her or him.

-To change your password please view this video tutorial.
-Just a reminder, once you change your email password then you must use that new password to access the College portal.
-If you believe that any of your New River passwords has been compromised, please contact us (firstname.lastname@example.org or 304-929-6725) for assistance.
+To change your password go to the portal login page and click the Forgot Password link.
+Just a reminder, once you change your email password then you must use that new password to access the College portal and you must update your password on any other devices you use where it may be saved (mobile phones, tablets, other computers, etc.).
+If you believe that any of your New River passwords has been compromised, please contact us (email@example.com or 304-929-6725) for assistance.
 Identity theft is a real issue and taking some easy precautions can certainly save you much grief (more info about identity theft).

 If you ever forget your password, the Information Technology Services staff doesn't know your password but we can reset it for you.
 When you change your password it should conform to these requirements to be considered a strong password: